Rachel worked as a farm manager for three years in Pennsylvania and now has her own farmstead in Minnesota.

-Rotational grazing of livestock is a method of using the available space that animals have for forage in a more controlled, efficient way that also benefits the land itself.
+Rotational grazing of livestock is a method of using the animals' available forage space in a more controlled, efficient way that also benefits the land itself.

 It involves moving animals in and out of smaller sections, or paddocks, of the land on a schedule that's dictated by the growth of the pasture plants.
 The animals have to be managed pretty intensely for this method to work well, but it's definitely worth the time and effort.

-For example, if you have 10 total acres of pasture, you don't allow your animals access to graze all 10 acres at once—instead, you move them across the 10 acres in sections of 1-2 acres at a time.
+For example, if you have ten total acres of pasture, you don't allow your animals access to graze all ten acres at once—instead, you move them across the land in sections of one or two acres at a time.